Ensembl/webvm/README.txt

 + DEVEL :: enable the server-status & server-info pages.
 This comes from our config.
 + DEBUG :: to run a single Apache thread and stop it going into the background.
 This is an Apache option.

+** Containerised web apps
++ We do not expect to be able to use virtual hosts in this setting.
++ We do not want per-application edits to the main httpd.conf file.

+Lacking (knowledge of) a standard scheme for putting multiple applications on a server in a self-contained way, we push the responsibility for configuring url:file mappings onto the webapp.

+Apps are expected to be git working copies (or other directories) in
+${WEBDIR}/apps/

+Apache config may be supplied in either or both of apps/*.conf apps/*/app.conf

 ** ServerConf/conf/ contents
 *** What is /ServerRoot_B0RK ?
 The Apache build process hardwires various filenames into the config